pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

   next: ../shooting-2
 ---

-Our player ship is facing an enemy but cannot do anything...
+Our player ship is facing a terrifying Poulpi, but cannot do anything...

 Let's grant him a weapon and some ammo!
-This will mainly require scripting but it worth it.
+This will involve a bit more of scripting, but be confident.
+It worths it.

-# Player projectile
+# Projectile

-To make the player shot some projectile, we need to define the related game object it will be using.
-The sprite:
+First, before allowing the player to shoot, we need to define a game object that represents the projectiles he will use.

+Here is the sprite:

 [ ![Shot Sprite][shot] ][shot]

+_(Right click to save the image)_

+The projectile is an object that we will use a lot: At least, there is going to be a lot of instances on the screen at the a given time.

+What should we use in this case ?
+A ``Prefab`` of course!

 And we will be using prefabs, so we will create multiple instances of the same object.

-## Preparing the prefab
+## Preparing the ``Prefab``

 First create a sprite in Unity for it.
 You should be used to it now, if necessary check how you did for the enemy: